List of ZX Spectrum clones: ZXM series

 The ZXM-Zephyr is a 2013 development, based on the ZXM-Phoenix.
 It is Spectrum compatible, and adds a USB connection, and an SD card reader.

 Other

 AZX-Monstrum

 The AZX-Monstrum is a proposal for a vastly modernised ZX Spectrum compatible computer.
-The CPU is a Zilog Z380 (a 32-bit version of the Z80, capable of running at 40 MHz), it has its own graphic adapter, AT-keyboard, own BIOS and extended BASIC-ROM, and RAM expandable up to 4GB linear.
+The CPU is a Zilog Z380 (a 32-bit version of the Z80, capable of running at 40 MHz), it has its own graphic adapter, AT-keyboard, own BIOS and extended BASIC-ROM, and RAM expandable up to 4 GB linear.
 The computer is supposed to be almost 100% compatible.
 Standard devices of are HDD-controller, DMA vs IRQ controller, ROM-Task Switching, and more.
 So far only the HDD-controller has been produced, but the rest exists as drawings.
 All the plans are freely available.

 Just Speccy

 A ZX Spectrum clone made by Zaxxon.

 Speccybob

 The SpeccyBob is a ZX Spectrum clone built entirely around standard 74HC TTL chips and a programmable EPROM.